logaretm/vee-validate/docs/README.md

 # Quick Setup

-VeeValidate is a validation framework that offers validation for your fields using components and scoped slots.
+VeeValidate is a form validation framework for Vue.js.

 ## Installation